+4 Target Area

+Goals Supported Food Pantry

+Needs Addressed Food Bank

+Funding CDBG: \$2,500

-Location Description City-wide services with client intake/approval and fund disbursement at Interfaith Caring Ministries, located at 151 Park Ave.
-Planned Activities The City will provide funds to Interfaith Caring Ministries to pay rent and/or utilities on a one-time emergency basis to households at risk of eviction or loss of power or water.
-4 Project Name ICM Food Pantry Target Area Goals Supported Food Pantry Needs Addressed Food Bank Funding CDBG: \$12,950 Description The City will provide funds to support part of the salary of the manager that provides direct services to the program participants and for transportation costs for the delivery of food boxes to homebound elderly Target Date 9/30/2018 Estimate the number and type of families that will benefit from the proposed activities Approximately 900 persons in 500 households will benefit.
+Description The City will provide funds to support part of the salary of the manager that provides direct services to the program participants and for transportation costs for the delivery of food boxes to home-bound elderly

+Target Date 9/30/2018

+Estimate the number and type of families that will benefit from the proposed activities Approximately 250 persons in 125 families or households will benefit.
 These will include families and individuals, especially the elderly and disabled.

-Location Description City wide services from the food pantry located at 149 Park Ave and via delivery to home-bound elderly Planned Activities The City will fund part of the salary of Interfaith Caring Ministry's food pantry manager, who is the person directly serving the clientele.
+Location Description City wide services from the food pantry located at 149 Park Ave and via delivery to home-bound elderly

+Planned Activities The City will fund part of the salary of Interfaith Caring Ministry's food pantry manager, who is the person directly serving the clientele.
 In addition, the funds will support the transportation costs for delivering the food boxes to home-bound elderly or disabled clients who cannot pick up their food in person.

+5 Project Name Program Administration

+Target Area

+Goals Supported

+Needs Addressed Management

+Funding \$77,510

+Description Provide Program Administration for CDBG

+Target Date 09/30/2020